You are here

 “It was a life-changing, life-saving event.
 My advice to anybody’s that’s having the kind of pain that’s restricting what you love to do … is to go to the doctor.” – Bill Chase

-To find out more about Ballad Health’s hip replacement program, please call:
+To find out more about Ballad Health’s hip replacement program in East Tennessee and Southwest Virginia, please call:

 - Holston Valley joint replacement center – Wanda Salyer, (423) 224-5485